awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 }
 ```

-The following example stops recording after 10 seconds and sends the media file to the specifed S3 bucket\.
+The following example stops recording when the caller presses the pound key \(\#\) or 10 seconds elapse with no activity\.
+The `RecordinDestination` parameter sends the resulting media file to the specifed S3 bucket\.

 ```
 {